nhsconnect/prm-practice-migration-staging/_steps/project-managers-reading-by-phase/01-early-phases.md

 * [Is a reconcilitation needed with the Personal Demographics Service (PDS)?](/prm-practice-migration/guide/pre-migration-tasks#is-a-reconciliation-needed)

-* Do you have booked rooms for initial data production meetings, training and data checking activities?
+* Do you have booked rooms for Initial Data Production meetings, training and data checking activities?

 #### Has the practice notified 3rd party solutions and links?